 - Be collaborative in our ambitions – nurturing new relationships locally, and beyond Brixton

 - Most importantly, always celebrating our unique identity and growing accomplishments!

-Brixton House is building a more caring future by stoking inspiration in our staff, artists, and community and making space for artistic and civic-minded collaboration that represents the Brixton we all love.
-This is part of our ongoing evolution, our legacy, and our contribution towards opening doors for all.
+Brixton House is committed to building a caring workplace for our staff, artists, and community.
+Our House is a space for artistic and civic-minded collaboration that represents the Brixton we all love.

 Brixton House is committed to celebrating the wealth of diversity in our society through our staff team.
 We are actively engaged in representation, inclusion, and anti-racism planning.

 Our organisation is always evolving to be the most inclusive venue we can be and to promote more collaboration, attracting a proudly diverse pool of talented people from the global majority.
 We value enriching our artists, community and workforce with multiple perspectives and therefore encourage applicants from all intersections of our society.